mizu.js

 </p>

-HTML content is escaped.
+HTML content is automatically escaped.

-There is currently no distinction between double mustaches ({{ and }}) and triple mustaches ({{{ and }}}), but future versions may treat them differently so it is advised to only use double mustaches for now.
+There is currently no distinction between double mustaches ({{ and }}) and triple mustaches ({{{ and }}}), but future versions may introduce specific behavior for these.

 *code="content"

-Defaultthis.textContent Priority41 — CONTENT
+Defaultthis.textContent Phase41 — CONTENT

-Set element's content after performing syntax highlighting.
+Set element's innerHTML after performing syntax highlighting.

 <code *code[ts]="'...'">